evantwout/web/source/index.rst

 -----------
 BEM++ is developed at `University College London <http://www.ucl.ac.uk>`_.
-The current development team includes Simon Arridge, Timo Betcke, Matthew Scroggs and Elwin Van 't Wout.
-Much of the original work on BEM++ was done by Wojciech Śmigaj, now at Simpleware Ltd. BEM++ is supported by `EPSRC <http://www.epsrc.ac.uk>`_ Grants EP/I030042/1 and EP/K03829X/1.
-The testing and installation infrastructure for BEM++ was developed by the UCL Research Software Development Team.
+The current development team includes Simon Arridge, Timo Betcke, Matthew Scroggs and Elwin Van 't Wout (now at Pontificial Catholic University of Chile).
+Much of the original work on BEM++ was done by Wojciech Śmigaj, now at Simpleware Ltd. We are very grateful for the substantial contributions of the `UCL Research Software Development Team <http://www.ucl.ac.uk/research-it-services/about/research-software-development>`_ to the code itself, installers and testing environment.
+BEM++ is supported by `EPSRC <http://www.epsrc.ac.uk>`_ Grants EP/I030042/1 and EP/K03829X/1.

+We would also like to acknowledge support from the `Dune Project <https://www.dune-project.org>`_ for the integration of Dune into BEM++ and the `HyENA Team <http://portal.tugraz.at/portal/page/portal/Files/i2610/files/Forschung/Software/HyENA/html/index.html>`_ at the Technical University Graz who provided definitions of the core integration rules to the project.

 .. toctree::
     :hidden: